 The first challenge is that we need to differentiate between 'doing nothing' and 'building nothing'.
 Doing nothing suggests that we remain exactly as we are, and that disused buildings remain disused.
 That businesses don't grow and evolve.
 This is not a healthy or realistic picture.
 Building nothing is different.
 Building nothing means taking what we have and repurposing it for something else.
 Reimagining its possibilities.
 Seeing future potential.
 It requires leaps of imagination, creativity and ingenuity.
 But more than that, it creates a big engineering challenge.
 To take an existing building and to change its use without changing the structure requires us to do some serious analysis.
 It requires us to have a deep understanding of both engineering principles and the thinking of the designer who designed it years before.
 It is part detective work, part hard mathematics, part complex risk analysis.
-And it requires the very best engineering minds.

-The issue, of course, is that this will result in the best engineers returning to clients to tell them that they don't need to do anything.
+And it requires the very best engineering The issue, of course, is that this will result in the best engineers returning to clients to tell them that they don't need to do anything.
 Which is great for an experienced client who understands how difficult that is to achieve - but might leave some clients wondering if they have been swindled.

-Valuing nothing

-This leads us to the second challenge.
-To take our existing body of structural engineers and create an industry where they get paid fairly to prove to clients that they can reuse and reimagine their building with the smallest amount of structural intervention

-How do we persuade clients that the less they need to do to the building, the more an engineer should be paid?
+Valuing nothing This leads us to the second challenge.
+To take our existing body of structural engineers and create an industry where they get paid fairly to prove to clients that they can reuse and reimagine their building with the smallest amount of structural intervention How do we persuade clients that the less they need to do to the building, the more an engineer should be paid?
 How do we ensure that the solutions with the lowest carbon footprint are the ones which the client pursues?
-And how do we ensure clients are asking engineers (and paying

-FIGURE 2:
+And how do we ensure clients are asking engineers (and paying Tim Ibell PhD, CEng, FREng, FIStructE, FICE, FHEA Tim Ibell is Professor of Structural Engineering at the University of Bath and a Past President of the Institution.
+James Norman MEng, PhD, CEng, MICE, FHEA James Norman has designed a number of unusual, award-winning and sustainable buildings and is now Associate Professor of Sustainable Design at the University of Bristol.
+Oliver Broadbent Oliver Broadbent is an education design consultant with a specialism in creating practical and hands-on interventions for teaching around the theme of sustainability.
+REFERENCES ₹ FIGURE 2:

+by Project 4

-Target building better on your next project.
-Aim to 'build nothing' by Project 4
+Target building better

+on your next project.